 The Epcot Coral Reef Restaurant is a very unique place to dine in Walt Disney World.
-Located in the The Seas with Nemo and Friends Pavilion in Epcot the Coral Reef Restaurant is certainly a room with a view.
-The Coral Reef has a wall of 8 feet high windows which look onto the huge salt water aquarium.
-Diners can view not only 85 species of tropical fish but also the divers who often swim pass the windows.
+Located in The Seas with Nemo and Friends Pavilion in Epcot the Coral Reef Restaurant is certainly a room with a view.

 Photo by Expressmonorail

 Epcot Coral Reef Restaurant